Explore information related to IBM’s responsible business.

 Our goal is to ensure full compliance with these principles by IBM managers and employees.
 A companion to this document, the IBM Supplier Conduct Principles, governs our relationships with and standards for IBM suppliers.

-IBM will not use child labor.
-The term “child” refers to any employed person under the age of 16, or under the age for completing compulsory education, or under the minimum age for employment in the country, whichever is greatest.
+IBM will comply with all applicable child labor laws.
 We support the use of legitimate workplace learning, internship, and other similar programs which comply with all laws and regulations applicable to such programs.
 Employees under the age of 18 (Young Workers) shall not perform work that is likely to jeopardize their health or safety including night shift and overtime.
 IBM shall ensure proper management of student workers through proper maintenance of student records, rigorous due diligence of educational partners, and protection of students’ rights in accordance with applicable law and regulations, and will provide appropriate support and training to all student workers.
 In the absence of local law, the wage rate for student workers, interns, and apprentices shall be at least the same wage rate as other entry level workers performing equal or similar tasks.
 In the unlikely event an instance of child labor is discovered, the matter will be referred to the VP, Global Recruitment and the VP, Employee and Labor Relations for immediate corrective action.

-IBM will, at a minimum, comply with all applicable wage and hour laws and regulations, including those relating to minimum wages, overtime hours, piece rates, non exempt or exemption classification and other elements of compensation, and provide legally mandated benefits.
+IBM will, at a minimum, comply with all applicable wage and hour laws and regulations, including those relating to minimum wages, overtime hours, piece rates, non-exempt or exemption classification and other elements of compensation, and provide legally mandated benefits.
 The pay which employees receive will be reflected in a timely and understandable manner via a pay statement or similar documentation that includes sufficient information to verify accurate compensation for work performed, including overtime compensation and its calculation if appropriate.
 All use of temporary, dispatch and outsourced labor will be within the limits of the local law.

 IBM will not exceed maximum hours of work prescribed by law and will appropriately compensate overtime.
 Employees will not be required to work more than 60 hours per week, including overtime, except in extraordinary business circumstances with their consent or where the nature of the position requires such work, such as for exempt employees and employees in executive, managerial or professional positions.
 In countries where the maximum work week is shorter, that standard shall apply.
 Employees shall be allowed at least one day off during every seven day work week.